Hyperparticle/hyperparticle.github.io/_posts/2018-09-22-erasmus-exploring-europe.md

 ![Vienna Columns](/public/img/vienna-columns.jpg "Karlskirche, an 18th-century domed cathedral")

 Out of all of the cities I have seen, Vienna would be closest to the grand and ornate architecture of Prague, and perhaps even more so.
-Straight out of the central metro station, you are greeted with St. Stephen's Cathedral.
+Straight out of the central metro station, one is greeted with St. Stephen's Cathedral.
 The interior is equally as impressive.

 ![Vienna Cathedral](/public/img/vienna-cathedral.jpg "St. Stephen's Cathedral in the heart of Vienna")